asmita-bhardwaj/cse15l-lab-reports/lab3.md

 ## `-n`

-`grep -n "word" file` displays the line number in the specific file in which "word" exists along with the full line.
+`grep -n string file` displays the line number in the specific file in which 'string' exists along with the full line.

 **EXAMPLE 1**